schoeberl/tt09-sigma-delta/docs/info.md

 Anyone knowing how to do DSP in the sigma-delta domain?

 ## How to test
-Connect an analog source to your design.
+Connect an analog source to your design and listen to the music (output).

 ## External hardware